School is starting soon! Here are 6 tips for preparing your child for an earlier sleep schedule

 Another thing to consider is nutrition.
 You’ll want to avoid sugar and caffeine in the evening, as these give us energy.
 Eating right before bed can also hinder a good night’s sleep.
 If you go to bed with a full stomach, your body is not able to rest as it is too busy digesting your midnight snack!
 If you do offer your child a snack before bed, as I know many young children enjoy, be sure that it is something light (think fruit, small bowl or cereal or yogurt).
 Give this blog a read on how nutrition impacts sleep.

 Lastly, a Reward Chart can be a great way to motivate you little one towards to the right behaviours.
 Download my free reward chart here!
+You will be sent an email with the chart and some tips on how to utilize it.

 If your child, school aged or not, is having difficulty with their sleep, please don’t be nervous to ask for help!
 It’s not all common knowledge and there is no shame in seeking information.
-I hope that these tips help you make the transition back to school a little bit smoother.
-Good luck <3
+Book a free call here anytime :)

 Jane Anderson